Halacha for Friday 24 Adar 5786 March 13 2026

 He immediately untied the oxen and returned home.
 Everyone else sowed and their seeds rotted in the ground.
 But he sowed a month later and had a blessed cop.

-He came to sow wheat, and he heard the birds astonished, “Does this man not know that wheat won’t prosper this year, but that barley will?”
+He came to sow wheat, and he heard the birds astonished, “Does this man not know that the wheat won’t prosper this year, but that barley will?”

 Everyone sowed wheat and it got blighted but he sowed barley and made a lot of money.